St. Thomas More College: History

-St. Thomas More College (STM), named for St. Thomas More, is the only federated college at the University of Saskatchewan.
+St. Thomas More College (STM), named for the English Lord Chancellor and statesman St. Thomas More, is the only federated college at the University of Saskatchewan.
 The college was established by the Basilian Fathers in 1936, on the invitation of the president of the University of Saskatchewan to the Catholic bishop of Saskatoon.
 The Congregation of St. Basil is a Roman Catholic religious organization of ordained priests with headquarters in Toronto, Ontario.
 This congregation is different from the Order of St. Basil the Great, which is an Eastern Catholic monastic religious order based in Rome and serving primarily Ukrainian Catholics.

 The Roman Catholic Basilian Fathers initiated the operation of Catholic colleges associated with non-denominational universities throughout Canada.
 The college was incorporated by an act of the Legislature of Saskatchewan in 1943, following formal approval by the senate and board of governors of the university.
 The act was amended in 1972 and 2001.
 The college is administratively and financially autonomous from the university.
 It receives direct provincial grants and is accountable to the provincial government.
 In 2006, the General Council of the Basilian Fathers announced that they will not be making any further appointments of Basilian priests to the college.
 The St. Thomas More College Amendment Act 2013 was passed in the provincial legislature making the St. Thomas More College Society the sponsor of the college.
 The passing of that act was the final formal step in the college's transition to the post-Basilian era.

 The Institute for Stained Glass in Canada has documented the stained glass at St. Thomas More College.